onyx-platform/onyx-java/README.md

 ```

 <br>
-Then, using the fully qualified name of your class and any constructor parameters, you use CatalogUtils to generate a matching catalog entry:<br>
+Then, using the fully qualified name of your class and any constructor parameters, you use BindUtils to generate a matching catalog entry:<br>
 <br>

 ```